cilium/cilium/Documentation/network/concepts/ipam/multi-pool.rst

      you may want to use ``ip-masq-agent``, which allows multiple disjunct non-masquerading CIDRs to be defined.
 See :ref:`concepts_masquerading` for details on how to use the ``ip-masq-agent`` feature.
-   - Announcing PodCIDRs by way of the built-in :ref:`bgp` mode is not yet supported.
-Use ``auto-direct-node-routes`` instead.